Seven common types of eye injuries and their treatment

 Scratched eye (corneal abrasion)

 Scratches also can make your eye susceptible to infection from bacteria or a fungus.
-Certain types of bacteria and fungi can enter the eye through a corneal abrasion and cause serious harm in as little as 24 hours.
-Even blindness can result.
-This is especially true if whatever scratched your eye is dirty or contaminated.
-For example, corneal abrasions caused by a baby's fingernails or tree branches can cause a serious eye infection.
+Certain types of bacteria and fungi can enter the eye through a corneal abrasion and cause serious harm in as little as 24 hours, these can even result in blindness.
+This is especially true if whatever scratched your eye is dirty or contaminated, for example, corneal abrasions caused by a baby's fingernails or tree branches can cause a serious eye infection.

 If you have a scratched eye, don't rub it.
 And don't patch your eye, either.
 Bacteria like dark, warm places to grow, and a patch might provide the ideal environment.
 Simply keep the eye closed or loosely tape a paper cup or eye shield over it.
 See your optometrist as soon as possible to check out this type of eye injury.